-MAINTENANCE QUESTIONS

-DOCUMENTATION / COMMENTS
+MAINTENANCE QUESTIONS DOCUMENTATION / COMMENTS Compliance?

-Compliance?
-Compliance Questions Yes No Notes 31.
-The vendor has evidence that all vehicles ordered or purchased with LANTA funds for passenger transportation comply with all safety and accessibility standards set by governmental regulation.
-32. The vendor has evidence that it has access to at least one vehicle for transporting clients confined to wheelchairs or having mobility problems, if applicable.
-33. The vendor has evidence that all vehicles are equipped with a first aid kit, emergency flags for flares, 5 lb. dry chemical fire extinguisher, and emergency exits.
-34. The vendor has evidence that all vehicles are maintained in a safe operating condition through the use of a systematic preventative maintenance program.
-35. The vendor has a system to identify warranty claims, recording claims, and enforcing claims with vehicle/equipment manufacturers.
-36. The vendor has evidence that all vehicles in the fleet have current Pennsylvania Motor Vehicle Inspections.
-37. The vendor has evidence that appropriate insurance is provided for vehicles furnishing passenger transportation services.
+Compliance Questions Comp oliance?
+Notes Compliance Questions Yes No Notes 41.
+Contractor has a written vehicle and equipment maintenance plan and the plan includes a process for how warranty claims are pursued.
+Obtain a copy of current maintenance plan for documentation.
+42. The contractor has evidence that all vehicles ordered or purchased with LANTA funds for passenger transportation comply with all safety and accessibility standards set by governmental regulation.
+43. Contractor has evidence that it has access to at least one vehicle for transporting clients confined to wheelchairs or having mobility problems, if applicable.
+44. Contractor has evidence that all vehicles are equipped with a first aid kit, emergency flags for flares, 5 lb. dry chemical fire extinguisher, and emergency exits.
+45. Fire extinguisher and fire suppression system inspection tags are current, if applicable.
+46. Contractor has evidence that all vehicles are maintained in a safe operating condition through the use of a systematic preventative maintenance program.
+47. Contractor has a system to identify warranty claims, recording claims, and enforcing claims with vehicle/equipment manufacturers.
+48. Contractor has evidence that all vehicles in the fleet have current Pennsylvania Motor Vehicle Inspections.
+49. Contractor has evidence that appropriate insurance is provided for vehicles furnishing passenger transportation services.
 All vehicles have valid current insurance cards.
-38. The vendor has evidence that preventive maintenance is performed at required intervals in accordance with manufacturer warranty standards.
-39. The vendor makes timely repairs as soon as issues are identified.
+50. Contractor has evidence that preventive maintenance is performed at required intervals in accordance with manufacturer warranty standards.
+Review documentation, since last visit and obtain copies for retention until next Triennial Review.
+51. Contractor provides regular and periodic maintenance checks for wheelchair lifts and ramps, if applicable.
+Review documentation, since last visit and obtain copies for retention until next Triennial Review.
+52. Contractor makes timely repairs as soon as issues are identified.
 The vendor notifies LANTA if a vehicle will be out of service and provides a plan for timely repair.
-40. The vendor makes repairs to ADA equipment within 48 hours of occurrence.
+53. Contractor makes repairs to ADA equipment within 48 hours of occurrence.